Table of Contents

 Here are some tips to help you master the cutting-in technique:

 Investing in high-quality paintbrushes is crucial for achieving clean lines.
 Look for brushes with fine, tapered bristles that provide better control and precision.
 Avoid using cheap brushes with bristles that easily splay or shed, as they can make the cutting-in process more challenging.
 3″ inches is a good sized brush.Check Price

 2. Prepare the surfaces

 Before starting the cutting-in process, make sure to properly prepare the surfaces.
 Clean the area thoroughly and remove any dirt, dust, or loose paint.
-Use painter’s tape to mask off areas that you don’t want to paint, such as windows, doors, or trim.
-This will help you achieve sharp, defined lines.
+Mask off areas that you don’t want to paint, such as windows, doors, or trim.
+This will help you focus on the task at hand.